yeszao/dnmp/README-en.md

     ```
     $ cd dnmp
     $ cp env.sample .env
-    $ cp docker-compose-sample.yml docker-compose.yml
+    $ cp docker-compose.sample.yml docker-compose.yml
     $ docker-compose up
     ```
-    You may need use `sudo` before this command in Linux.
-5. Go to your browser and type `localhost`, you will see:
+5. Go to your browser and type `http://localhost`, you will see:

 ![Demo Image](./snapshot.png)